 As you see, there no “V” in the name.
 It is SPC, not SPV.
 So don’t name it interchangeably.
 SPC flooring is basically a form of vinyl.
 SPC stands for “Stone Plastic Composite”.
 This way, the name is related to the core composition.

 Simply to understand, this flooring type comes with the rigid core that makes it an excellent option for high traffic areas in your home including living room and kitchen as well as stairs.

-Dealing with the way of constructing it, SPC flooring is similar to luxury vinyl.
+Dealing with the way of constructing it, some reviews, SPC flooring is similar to luxury vinyl.
 However, there are a few differences that you’ll importantly need to know before comprehensively comparing the brands.

 So here are the layers you must know in SPC flooring from the top to the bottom.

 UV topcoat is a must-apply layer in order to avoid the significant issues caused by the UV rays.
 It is ideal for hardwood flooring but not for surfaces like SPC boards or linoleum.

 For the premium class of SPC flooring, UV topcoat is necessary to protect the boards and prevent the discoloration due to the UV rays of the sun.